FlySlime/GTNH-Updater/README.md

 $ python main.py script
 ```

-## Automatically downloading with PolyMC
+## Automatically updating with PolyMC
 If you want to always update the game and script when running the game, you can do the following:

 1. Download the script and then extract it into the game directory.